Homebrew/legacy-homebrew/README.md

     brew list wget
     find /usr/local/Cellar/wget

-Search for a package to install:
+Two ways to search for a package to install:

+    brew search
     ls /usr/local/Library/Formula/

-Search for a package already installed:
+Two ways to see what is already installed:

+    brew list
     ls /usr/local/Cellar/

 Two ways to compute installed package sizes: